Severe Weather

 - Rooms to avoid when seeking shelter...

-- Avoid being in large, open areas with exterior windows, doors and walls, such as the Kerr-Drummond Mezzanine.
+- Avoid being in large, open areas with exterior windows, doors and walls.

 - Once you find a room to shelter in…